mg-Ben/MyKnowledge/Others/Elastic/Search/ElasticSearch/ElasticSearch.md

     - You can specify ranges using numeric sequences within braces
     - Example:
         - `logstash-2023-10-{01..05}` matches indices `logstash-2023-10-01`, `logstash-2023-10-02`, ..., `logstash-2023-10-05`
+### Index alias
+_Refer to [Aliases | Elasticsearch Guide [8.15] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/aliases.html)_
+An Index alias is a secondary name for a group of data streams or indices.
+Most Elasticsearch APIs accept an alias in place of a data stream or index name.
 ### Index mapping
 As ElasticSearch is a [[Databases#Non-relational database or NoSQL|NoSQL]] database, it allows user to store [[#Document|documents]] with any fields and any field types inside them.
 For example, some index may receive this data:
 ```JSON